 And if you end up leaving more money behind than needed, you can always name a remainder beneficiary, such as a family member or charity, to inherit any funds not spent on the pet.

 Consult with us as your Personal Family Lawyer® for help creating a pet trust.
 We can make certain that you have all of the necessary terms included in your estate plan to ensure your pet receives the kind of love and care it deserves when you’re no longer around to provide it.
 Contact us for more information.

-This article is a service of [name], Personal Family Lawyer®.
+This article is a service of Trust Counsel, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today at 305-707-7126 to schedule a Family Wealth Planning Session.